A circular walk skirting Brookmans Park

 - Keep going straight, and slightly to your left, down a road called The Drive until you reach a lane where you turn left.

 - At this point you have the option of walking down the main road a few metres to the Cock O' The North pub or the Dutch Nursery for refreshments.

 - If you take the footpath, keep going straight with the woodland on your left and the fields on you right.
 This path has good views across the countryside to the north and west.
-Continue along it keeping the woodland on your left as the path goes through several well-maintained bachelor gates and across one small footbridge spanning a ditch.
+Continue along it keeping the woodland on your left as the path goes through several well-maintained gates and across one small footbridge spanning a ditch.

-- Eventually it meets a green chain fence and your way is to the right across a soggy piece of ground, before you reach a wooden bachelor gate leading to a footbridge.
+- Eventually it meets a green chain fence and your way is to the right across a soggy piece of ground, before you reach a wooden gate leading to a footbridge.

 - Continue until you reach Station Road where you turn left and walk along the footpath until you reach Brookmans Park where there is a pub, a couple of cafes, a selection of restaurants, and shops selling refreshments.